-- 60% of millennials support the use of telehealth to replace in-office visits.
+- 60 percent of millennials support the use of telehealth to replace in-office visits.

-- 74% of consumers say they are at least open to a virtual health visit.
+- 74 percent of consumers say they are at least open to a virtual health visit.

-- 83% of patients who have participated in a telehealth visit felt they received good quality care.
+- 83 percent of patients who have participated in a telehealth visit felt they received good quality care.

 Last but not least, another hugely important hospital marketing trend in 2019 involves the use of voice search technology.
 Smart speakers are becoming a staple in most U.S. households: 39 million Americans now own a device like Amazon’s Echo, Google’s Home speaker, and Apple’s HomePod.